34th G8 summit: Accomplishments

 2006 summit.
 In Saint Petersburg in Russia, the G8 leaders agreed to a formal agenda of energy security, combating infectious diseases and promoting education—all topics held little controversy and required no financial commitment by G8 members.
 Assistance to Africa from the 2005 summit agenda re-appeared on the 2006 agenda; but no tangible actions ensued.

 2007 summit.
 In Heiligendamm in Germany, the G8 leaders agreed to consider a global goal of reducing greenhouse gas emissions and to negotiate a new global climate pact that would extend and broaden the Kyoto Protocols.
-For Africa, the G8 pledged $60 billion to fight AIDS, malaria and tuberculosis; but the declaration set out no specific timetable, nor did it break down individual countries' contributions or spell out how much of the total funds had been previously promised.
+For Africa, the G8 pledged $60 billion to fight AIDS, malaria, and tuberculosis; but the declaration set out no specific timetable, nor did it break down individual countries' contributions or spell out how much of the total funds had been previously promised.

 Infrastructure Consortium for Africa

 The Infrastructure Consortium for Africa (ICA) was established at the 31st G8 summit at Gleneagles, Scotland in the United Kingdom in 2005.
-Since that time, the ICA’s annual meeting is traditionally hosted by the country holding the Presidency of the G8.
+Since that time, the ICA's annual meeting is traditionally hosted by the country holding the Presidency of the G8.
 The 2008 meeting was held in Tokyo in March 2008.

 Budget

-Japan spent an unprecedented amount on hosting the G-8 Summit.
+Japan spent an unprecedented amount on hosting the G8 summit.
 Although a full accounting has not been announced, the estimated total budget was more than ¥60 billion: